Pavel-A-S/For_Experiments/README.md

 - Ability to create navigation menu with categories and subcategories
 - Basket for chosen goods.
 - Search system.
-- System for traking orders state and history.
+- System for tracking orders state and history.
 - Client base with personal information.
-- Ability to change main page depending on reqirements
+- Ability to change main page depending on requirements
 - Ability to manage the shop and it's parts depending on privileges.
 - Ability to change language.
 - Google Map

 ## Technology behind "Easy Shop"
 - Ruby, Ruby on Rails
-- Bootstrap, Html, CSS/SCSS
+- Bootstrap, HTML, CSS/SCSS
 - JavaScript
 - MiniMagick, Rails ERD, Rubocop, Devise, Carrierwave
-- Rspec
+- RSpec

 ## How to use
-The "Easy Shop" comes with the pre-filled default database.
+The "Easy Shop" comes with a pre-filled default database.
 If you want to look at project just make follow steps:

 - Copy project on your desktop